Azure-Samples/Cognitive-Services-Voice-Assistant/custom-commands/hospitality/deployment/README.md

 ## Cleaning up your Azure resources and GitHub repo

-When you run the script deployAll.ps1, a new Azure resource group is created, and a couple of files on disk get automatically modified.
+When you run the script deployAll.ps1, a new Azure resource group is created, a few files on disk get automatically modified and a few new ones created.
 If you want to undo the effects of the script, follow the instructions below.
 Do that when you are done with this demo and want to clean things up.
 Also do the clean up if you encountered an error while running the script, and would like to re-run it.
 It's important to do clean up before you re-run the script.
 1. Run this command in your Powershell prompt to delete the resource group (replace MyResourceGroupName with the name you picked):
 ```powershell
 az group delete --name MyResourceGroupName